tcltk/tcllib/embedded/md/tcllib/files/modules/base64/base64.md

 # <a name='description'></a>DESCRIPTION

 This package provides procedures to encode binary data into base64 and back\.

+# <a name='section2'></a>Beware: Variations in decoding behaviour

+The Tcl core provides since version 8\.6 commands for the de\- and encoding of base64 data\.
+These are

+    binary encode base64
+    binary decode base64

+Beware that while these are signature compatible with the commands provided by this package, the decoders are *not behaviourally compatible*\.

+The core decoder command accepts the option __\-strict__, enabling the user to choose between strict and lax modes\.
+In the strict mode invalid characters, and partial data at the end of the input are reported as errors\.
+In lax mode they are ignored\.

+All the implementations provided by this package on the other hand implement a mix of the above, and the user cannot choose\.
+Partial data at the end of the input is reported as error, and invalid characters are ignored\.

+*Beware* of these differences when switching code from one to other\.

+# <a name='section3'></a>API

   - <a name='1'></a>__::base64::encode__ ?__\-maxlen__ *maxlen*? ?__\-wrapchar__ *wrapchar*? *string*